Digital morphogenesis via Schelling segregation: The case tau between kappa and 1/2

 So we need to be able to show, in fact, that with probability close to 1 each $l_i$ and $r_i$ either originates a firewall or subsides.
-To do this clearly involves analysing what is likely to happen in each of the neighbourhoods $\mathcal{N}(l_i)$ and $\mathcal{N}(r_i)$.
+To do this clearly involves a careful analysis what is likely to happen in each of the neighbourhoods $\mathcal{N}(l_i)$ and $\mathcal{N}(r_i)$.
 First of all, the large distances between these nodes mean that, for fixed $k_0$ and sufficiently large $w$, we can expect all of the $l_i$ and $r_i$ (for $0<i<k_0$) to complete, so that one can understand the early stages of the process for each of these neighbourhoods by considering each in isolation.
+We then wish to show:

-For each of these neighbourhoods we then wish to show that a certain dichotomy holds: either a small number of type changes will occur before completion, or else a large number of type changes will occur before completion and a firewall will be created.
+\begin{quote} The required dichotomy: in the neighbourhood of each $l_i$ and $r_i$, either a small number of type changes will occur before completion, or else a large number of type changes will occur before completion and a firewall will be created. \end{quote}

 Now, if we strengthen our original requirement that there are no stable subintervals of $[l_{k_0}, r_{k_0}]$ in the initial configuration, to a requirement that there are no subintervals which are `close' to being stable in the initial configuration (where `close' is to be made precise in such a way as to ensure that when a small number of type changes occur in the neighbourhood of $l_i$ before completion, these are not enough to create any stable intervals), then we shall have that with probability close to 1 each $l_i$ and each $r_i$ either originates a firewall or else completes without creating stable intervals. \\

 Once all this is in place, there is then one further hurdle.
 In the above, we assumed that the firewalls originating at $l_2$ and $r_2$ are both $\alpha$-firewalls.
 If they are firewalls of opposite type, however, we still have some work to do in order to prove that $u_0$ will almost certainly end up belonging to one of these two firewalls. \\